Warning: Undefined variable $c_pageID in /home/www/wordpress/ichd-3.org/wp-content/themes/Avada-Child-Theme/page.php on line 103

 The triad of headache, fever and nausea/vomiting is highly suggestive of 9.
 Headache attributed to infection.
 The probability is increased when lethargy or convulsions are also part of the clinical picture.

 Primary or secondary headache or both?

-When a headache occurs for the first time in close temporal relation to an infection, it is coded as a secondary headache attributed to that infection.
-This remains true when the new headache has the characteristics of any of the primary headache disorders classified in Part One of ICHD-3 (beta).
-When a pre-existing headache with the characteristics of a primary headache disorder becomes chronic, or is made significantly worse (usually meaning a two-fold or greater increase in frequency and/or severity), in close temporal relation to an infection, both the initial headache diagnosis and a diagnosis of 9.
-Headache attributed to infection (or one of its subtypes) should be given, provided that there is good evidence that that infection can cause headache.
+- When a pre-existing headache with the characteristics of a primary headache disorder becomes chronic, or is made significantly worse (usually meaning a two-fold or greater increase in frequency and/or severity), in close temporal relation to an infection, both the initial headache diagnosis and a diagnosis of 9.
+Headache attributed to infection (or one of its types or subtypes) should be given, provided that there is good evidence that the disorder can cause headache.

 Acute, chronic or persistent?

 Headache attributed to infection is usually the consequence of active infection, resolving within 3 months of eradication of the infection.
 In some cases, depending on the pathogenic agent, the infection cannot be treated effectively and remains active.
 The headache in these cases may not abate, because the cause remains present; after 3 months, both the infection and the headache are referred to as chronic.